openbridge/embedded-api/README.md

 >     "type": "HistoryTransaction",
 >     "attributes": {
 >       "start_date": "2024-04-29",
->       "end_date": "2024-02-01",
+>       "end_date": "2024-02-01"
->       "is_primary": false
 >      }
 >   }
 > }
 > ```

-The `start_date` is the date closest to the date you are making your request on, and the `end_date` is the calculated date in the past X number of days, in our case 88 days.  `is_primary` is set to false, this tells the system that it is a history request.
-It is important not to set this to `true`.
+The `start_date` is the date closest to the date you are making your request on, and the `end_date` is the calculated date in the past X number of days, in our case 88 days.

 Posting this payload to  `https://service.api.openbridge.io/service/history/production/history/{{subscriptionId}}` with the subscription ID as a parameter will create the history request.